awslabs/aws-iatk/docs/tutorial/examples/eb_testing.md

 ```

-After deploying, an output file `outputs.json` is created, with contents similar to below:
+After deploying, the output file `outputs.json` is created, with contents similar to below:

 === "outputs.json"
 ```json